PriyaranjanKS/FusionDevBlogs/_posts/2024-07-22-Copilot-Adaptive-Cards.md

 ### Step 7: Querying Dataverse

+Using the current user's email, lets try to check if the user has already claimed the reward by querying the dataverse table.

 1. Click on the **+** Sign to add a new conversation node.
 2. Select **Call an action**.
 3. Click on the **Connector** tab and search for Dataverse.